Willie Mullins

 William Peter Mullins (born 15 September 1956) is an Irish racehorse trainer and former jockey.
 He is a nineteen-time Irish National Hunt Champion trainer.
-Mullins is the most successful trainer in the history of the Cheltenham Festival, having saddled 113 winners as of 2025.
-He was the trainer of the 2024 Grand National winner I Am Maximus and 2025 Grand National winner Nick Rockett.
+Mullins is the most successful trainer in the history of the Cheltenham Festival, having saddled 121 winners as of 2026.
+He was the trainer of I Am Maximus, winner of the 2024 Grand National and 2026 Grand National, and of Nick Rockett, winner of the 2025 Grand National.

 Personal life

 Mullins was born and raised around horses.
 His father, Paddy Mullins, was a horse trainer, and his mother, Maureen, was a successful breeder.

 Mullins is from Goresbridge, County Kilkenny, but is based at Closutton, Bagenalstown, County Carlow, Ireland.
 He was educated at Cistercian College, Roscrea, an all-boys Catholic boarding school in County Tipperary.

 His son, Patrick Mullins, is an amateur jockey riding mainly in Ireland for his father and acting as assistant trainer to him.
 Patrick rode Nick Rockett to the 2025 Randox Grand National title.
 Mullins' wife, Jackie, was a successful amateur rider.
 With his wife, he was invited to ride in the King's procession at Royal Ascot 2023.